 Perryman was considered a draft prospect last year, but because of his commitment to USC, he remained undrafted.

 Now it’s your turn.
-Who on the USC Trojans are you keeper league owners tracking?
 Let us know in the comments below which Trojans you’re tracking.

 Save $1 on The 2015 Fantasy Baseball Guide